Roulette Cheating Methods

 Magnets

 This method was used in the gambling houses of the past, but nowadays it’s not so easy to get away with.
 Usually four magnets were placed around the wheel area.
 The croupier could regulate them with the help of hidden controls.
-Magnets could also be placed within the pockets of the wheels, robbing less savvy players of their money.
+Magnets could also be placed within the pockets of the wheels, robbing less-savvy players of their money.
 Nowadays, it’s often believed that rigged games such as these are still found at carnivals and fairgrounds that offer roulette games.
 Keep a close eye out for balls suddenly sticking in the pockets!